 The process itself was simple, once I had found the software I needed, which took some doing.
 Here’s an overview, and some notes if you happen to try something like this (this assumes that you have Outlook installed).

 There are a couple major differences in this attempt, compared to the last.
-A few things annoyed me about the way things worked after the last time, not the least of which is that by using Gmail Loader you loose all meaningful timestamps.
+A few things annoyed me about the way things worked after the last time, not the least of which is that by using Gmail Loader you lose all meaningful timestamps.
 So you don’t know when a message was sent or received.

 gMOVE eliminated that problem.
 It sends the messages to a special POP3 server, and automatically configures your Gmail account to use it.
 That way, they can control the timestamps, and set them to what they originally were 1.